META-DREAMER/eslint-plugin-detox/README.md

 ```
 $ npm i eslint --save-dev
+OR
+$ yarn add eslint --dev
 ```

 Next, install `eslint-plugin-detox`:

 ```
 $ npm install eslint-plugin-detox --save-dev
+OR
+$ yarn add eslint-plugin-detox --dev
 ```

 **Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-plugin-detox` globally.